Good morning my Minette

 When you are being followed by a car, memorise or write down their number plate and change direction.

-Remember what the suspicious person looked like, any marks on his face or arms and what clothes did they wear, be specific, for instance, faded denim pants, red t-shirt, well-worn sneakers.
+Remember what the suspicious person looked like, any marks on his face or arms and what clothes did they wear, be specific, for instance, faded denim pants, a red t-shirt, or well-worn sneakers.

 Benefits of Being Streetwise